AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/03.plurals/docs.en.md

 When translating AdGuard projects pay your close attention to phrases which require the use of plural forms.

-While first three types of such strings are less or more easy to perform, the fourth type demands more vigilance.
+While first three types of such strings are more or less easy to perform, the fourth type demands more vigilance.

-And again: if you meet an original phrase with two important elements: **the vertical bar sign** and **%count%** placeholders, please do the following:
+And again: if you come across an original phrase with two important elements: **the vertical bar sign** and **%count%** placeholders, please do the following:

 + Refer to the plural rule of a language you translate into;